Aoraki/Mount Cook National Park

 Mount Cook is located in the South Island on the border between Canterbury and the West Coast.
 There is only one way in and out of the National Park, and that is through the incredibly scenic State Highway 80.
 The views of the looming mountains and the crystal blue waters of Lake Pukaki en route to the village are truly a wonder to behold.

 Mt Cook weather and the best time to visit

 Mt Cook weather, as with all alpine areas, can be unpredictable.
 Aoraki/Mount Cook National Park is open to visitors year round and is a magnificent experience whatever season you choose to go.
 However, if you are not skilled in mountaineering, your hike options are narrowed considerably in winter.
 Therefore, we recommend travelling here anytime between spring through to autumn (October to April) to get the most out of your experience.

 Visiting Mount Cook with New Zealand Trails

 Come and experience Aoraki/Mount Cook with us, the locals!
-On all of our South Island trips (The World Heritage Walking Tour, the Masterpiece, the Kiwi Classic, and the Pure South), you’ll go and explore the area.
+On all of our South Island trips (World Heritage Walking Tour, Masterpiece, Kiwi Classic, and Pure South), you’ll go and explore the area.
 You’ll have your choice of walks, from the Hooker Valley Track to Sealy Tarns (or Mueller Hut).
 You’ll also get the opportunity to add on a heli-hiking adventure on the Tasman Glacier or board a zodiac boat to go explore the icebergs of the Tasman Lake if you wish.
-Depending on which trip you are on, you’ll stay in The Hermitage, Mount Cook Lodge, or a short drive away in Ohau Quarters.

 If you want to find out more about the incredible 5-14 day hiking tours we run in New Zealand, you can request a free copy of our brochure here.